ross-weir/logex/README.md

 - **Text**: Default format compatible with `std.log`
 - **JSON**: Structured logging in JSON format
 - **Custom**: Implement your own formatting function

+See a complete example using a custom formatter [here](example/src/custom_format.zig).

 ## Examples